okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/feature-lifecycle-management/index.md

 # Feature lifecycle management

 This page covers a few key concepts that underpin the [Okta Features API](/docs/reference/api/features/).
-The Features API allows you to manage self-service features, their feature dependants, and their feature dependencies.
+The Features API allows you to manage self-service features, their feature dependents, and their feature dependencies.
 For Beta features, special restrictions apply to the behavior of the API.

 See [Release lifecycle](https://developer.okta.com/docs/api/openapi/okta-management/guides/release-lifecycle/).